|

 7. Japanese Agricultural Organic Standard (JAS)

-Honey that claims to be organic has to be tested to guarantee that it does not contain any residues of pesticides or environmental pollutants.
+Honey that claims to be organic has to be tested and certified to guarantee that it does not contain any residues of pesticides or environmental pollutants.
 Farming of organic honey is also supposed to meet rigorous and extensive monitoring and testing criteria of the certification body, for instance, the documentation of, and consultation with every land user within a five kilometer radius of the organic hives to ensure they are free of chemical residue; regular analysis and testing of honey samples; beekeeping practices and and hives have to be proven free of non-organic honey, sugar and antibiotics.

 Other than the reason that organic honey is a healthier choice, some ardent consumers of organic foods also feel that honey produced by organic farmers has a more superior taste than conventionally produced honey, and hence are more ready to pay for the extra cost.
 I personally also consume such honey but so far could not tell any difference in terms of taste superiority.